Italy adds to European calls for change in Lebanon amid crisis | Politics

 Italy adds to European calls for change in Lebanon amid crisis

+Prime Minister Giuseppe Conte was visiting Beirut a week after a trip by French President Emmanuel Macron, who has led international efforts to push through reforms in Lebanon to end decades of state corruption and mismanagement.
+Lebanese Prime Minister-designate Mustapha Adib has until early next week to get a cabinet in place under a timetable promised during Macron's visit to a nation facing its worst crisis since the 1975-1990 civil war.

-"Now is the time to look ahead and build trust between the citizens and institutions, and to turn a new page in Lebanon's history," Conte said after talks with Lebanese President Michel Aoun, adding Italy and the European Union were ready to help.
-He comments were carried in Arabic by the Lebanese national news agency and broadcasters.
+Adib held talks with President Michel Aoun on Tuesday but made no announcements about ministerial appointments.
+"Now is the time to look ahead and build trust between the citizens and institutions, and to turn a new page in Lebanon's history," Conte said after talks with Aoun earlier on Tuesday.

-Those aid pledges of help, first made at an international conference in 2018, were never delivered because Lebanon's previous governments never carried out promised reforms to the system.
-Adib will need to have a cabinet in pace by early next week to stay on track but, unlike in previous efforts to form a government, there has been little public discussion of ministerial names and public party haggling over posts.

-Lebanese media and political sources say Adib has proposed a smaller than usual cabinet of about 14 ministers, instead of the usual 24 or so.
-But the prime minister-designate, a former ambassador to Berlin, has not made any public statements.
+"We are at the stage of dialogue with his excellency, the president, and God willing it will go well," Adib said after his meeting at the presidential palace.
+Lebanese media and political sources say Adib has discussed a cabinet of about 14 ministers, instead of the usual 20 or more posts.
+He has not announced any plans.
+A senior political source said Tuesday's meeting went well.

+The swift formation of a government is the first step on a French political roadmap intended to open the way for heavily indebted Lebanon to receive international aid to get back on its feet.
+Billions of dollars of aid pledged at an international conference in 2018 were never delivered because Lebanon did not carry out reform pledges.

+Lebanon is also recovering from the Aug.
+4 blast at Beirut port which killed about 190 people, injured 6,000 more and devastated whole neighbourhoods.

 ALSO READ